IoanaCristescu15/ADHD_Prediction/README.md

 ## FeatureExtraction:
-(more details are in StillFeatures.ipynb and RunningFeatures.ipynb) <br/> We calculate 8 features based on Activity_clean.csv and add the ADHD label and ADHD Score, and Survey Dates.
+We calculate 8 features based on Activity_clean.csv and add the ADHD label and ADHD Score, and Survey Dates.
 The new data frame is saved into feature_mapping.csv.
-We upscale the dataset and save into upscaling.csv.
+We upscale the dataset and save into upscaling.csv. (more details are in StillFeatures.ipynb and RunningFeatures.ipynb)

 ## machineModels: